Installation

 helm registry login https://alephalpha.jfrog.io -u "$AA_REGISTRY_USERNAME" -p "$AA_REGISTRY_PASSWORD"

-The model weights are available in our JFrog Artifactory instance and need to be downloaded beforehand to be used by the inference stack of the PhariaAI installation.
+The model weights are available in our Software Self-Service instance and need to be downloaded beforehand to be used by the inference stack of the PhariaAI installation.

 We have prepared a separate Helm chart for downloading the model weights to persistent volumes in your cluster.
 The Helm chars deploys persistent volume claims and Kubernetes jobs for triggering the download.